citation-file-format/citation-file-format/index.md

 ## Entities

 Entity objects can represent different types of entities, e.g., a person, publishing company, or conference.
 In CFF, they are realized as collections with a defined set of keys.
 Only the key `name` is mandatory.
 When the entity represents a person, the `name` key must be formatted following the pattern `"{last names} :: {first names} {middle names}"`.
 This pattern is used to parse names correctly, and implicitly disambiguate person entities from other entities.
-Therefore, if a non-person entity name follows this pattern, it must be given as `{first part of the name} \:: {second part of the name third part of the name}`.
+Therefore, if a non-person entity name follows this pattern, it must be given as `{first part of the name} \:: {second part of the name}`.

 Note that the whitespaces preceding and following the separators (`::`, `\::`) are optional.